melezhik/outhentix/README.md

 # Text blocks

-Sometimes it is very helpful to match against a \`sequence of lines' like here.
+Sometimes it is very helpful to match against a _sequence of lines_ like in code below.

 DSL code: